-In a HVACR system, evaporator coils are vital for removing heat from occupied spaces.
+In an HVACR system, evaporator coils are vital for removing heat from occupied spaces.
 As part of this heat-transfer process, the moist condensation produced by the coil acts as a magnet to attract dust and other particulates contained in the airstream.
 Once present, these bacteria and microbes quickly multiply due to the moist and dark environment inside an air handler that serves as an ideal growth medium.

-As the coil fins become packed with additional contaminants, pressure drop across the coil increases, and less heat is removed.
+As the coil fins become packed with additional contaminants, pressure drop (or air resistance) across the coil increases, and less heat is removed.
 To overcome this loss in cooling capacity, the entire system must work harder.
 As heat transfer efficiency decreases, operators are forced to compensate with more energy-intense adjustments such as pumping additional chilled water and/or increasing fan speeds.

-Ultraviolet Germicidal Irradiation (UV-C) is the cure.
+Ultraviolet (UV-C) is the cure.
 Light in the UV-C wavelength destroys coil/drain pan microbial infestations 24/7/365.
 The pressure drop and velocity of the air between coil fins (interstitially) are optimized, while fin and tube surfaces are kept clean to maximize system heat-exchange efficiency and rate.

 Ripple Effect of a Fouled Coil

 Because the coil is the point where heat is removed from conditioned spaces, the impact of a poorly performing or fouled coil can be numerous:

-- System Efficiency: Biofilm acts as an insulator and prevents the efficient transfer of heat to the cooling coil.
+- Coil-Heat Transfer Efficiency: Biofilm acts as an insulator and prevents the efficient transfer of heat to the cooling coil.
 This also means the system must work harder to provide the necessary amount of cooling and airflow to maintain set temperatures.

 - Energy Usage: As less heat is removed, the system must run longer, consuming more energy.
 A dirty coil can reduce cooling efficiency by up to 20% and increase energy use.

 - Occupant Health: Fouled coils contain biofilm and mold spores that can harbor pathogens and odors that create poor indoor air quality.
 According to an article from ACHR News, the spores in the air can aggravate asthma and other upper respiratory symptoms.
 It will also contribute to fatigue and common sinus infections.